an4234a/mytest/README.md

 # mytest
-this is test for inclass
+this is test for PS07 in Intro to Applied Political Data Science course, Fall 2020.